I'm a dental hygienist, pyrography artist, avid gardener, writer, vegetarian, world traveler, and many other things!

 - When reading his paper, Martha said, "My God, what impeccable grammar!"

 No comma needed:

-- According to her friends, the author of this hub is "a Grammar Nazi."
+- According to her friends, the author of this article is "a Grammar Nazi."

 - Debby asked me if I was always this fussy about grammar.

 I realize commas are used for just about everything, and it's going to take a while for you to remember all of this.
-Please use this hub as a reference when you need help!
+Please use this article as a reference when you need help!
 To be honest, commas give me a hard time.
-Every time I edit a paper or hub I delete about 20% of my commas.
+Every time I edit a paper or article, I delete about 20% of my commas.

 Through practice we can all improve our understanding of commas and grammar.
 Don't worry; it takes time, patience, and perseverance, but in the end it all pays off.
 Practice makes perfect!
 Don't worry if you don't remember everything right away.
 I still can't remember some things about commas and I'm a Grammar Nazi! :)

 Question: Is there a comma after "please" at the beginning of a sentence?